youssefea/base-builder-mcp/README.md

 ## Expected Result

-After adding Base Docs MCP to your agent, you can use it by saying "I want to build with base".
-Using that should trigger a call to the Base Docs MCP server:
+After adding Base Builder MCP to your agent, you can use it by saying "I want to build with base".
+Using that should trigger a call to the Base Builder MCP server:

  ![Cursor Agent](https://i.imgur.com/uSp0vOG.png)
- *Cursor agent calling Base Docs MCP*
+ *Cursor agent calling Base Builder MCP*

 ![Claude Agent](https://i.imgur.com/WNdcToq.png)
- *Claude agent calling Base Docs MCP*
+ *Claude agent calling Base Builder MCP*